Under $100K

 Home Services and Maintenance

 Veterans gravitate toward home service franchises due to their operational nature and strong demand fundamentals.
+Several of the most searched names in this category, though, carry total investments well above their franchise fees, so read the numbers carefully.

 Cleaning and Restoration Services